 I want to tell you one thought and two questions that could change the way you hear from God forever.
 But first, have you heard of the Trinity?
 It’s just a word to describe how God is three-in-one.
-Like an egg has a shell, white, and yolk, but it’s still one egg.
-God exists as the Father, the Son, and the Holy Spirit.
 There are three different but equal parts.
 Basically, God has a really perfect relationship with Himself.
 He has no need for our friendship, yet God has a history of dividing Himself for the sake of unity with us.

 God’s tendency to move increasingly closer to us is what inspired the one thought that can change the way you hear from God, forever.
 God said He’d never leave us nor forsake us (Hebrews 13:5).
 But we sinned and separated ourselves from God.
 We left Him.
 So, He sent us Jesus as a human to bridge the gap.
 You probably know that.
 Guess what was one of Jesus’ nicknames?
 Immanuel (Matthew 1:23).
 It means “God with us.”
 See what’s going on here?

 Then, Jesus was about to leave earth, but before He did, He said He’d be with us always (Matthew 28:20).
 But how?
 He was leaving, right?
 Here’s how.
 Because He’d be with us and in us through the Advocate, the Comforter, the paraklētos from John 14:16 whom we also know as the Holy Spirit.
 That word, paraklētos, is Greek.
-It translates into words like advocate, stand beside, and comforter.
-In the old Latin, that word comforter actually means “together with strength.”
-Here’s the thought: if you’re a Jesus follower, God is not only with you always, He’s in you always.
+It translates into words like “advocate,” “stand beside,” and “comforter.”
+In the old Latin, the word “comforter” actually means “together with strength.”
+Here’s the thought: if you’re a Jesus-follower, God is not only with you always, He’s in you always.

 How does this one thought change the way you hear from God?
 God is no longer some distant guru in the sky who might hear your prayers if you fling them high enough without sinning too much.
 He’s with you.
 He has a history of getting closer with you.
 By the Holy Spirit, He is in you.